fastmcp-me/mcp-gitlab-jira/README.md

-# GitLab MCP Server
+# MCP GitLab Jira Server

-A Model Context Protocol (MCP) server for GitLab on-premise integration.
-This server allows AI agents like gemini-cli to interact with your GitLab instance.
+A Model Context Protocol (MCP) server for GitLab and Jira integration.
+This server allows AI agents like gemini-cli to interact with your GitLab and Jira instances.

 ## Features